Tag

 a photo of the logitech g pro wireless mouse and its usb adapter

 It’s getting on in years, but the Logitech G Pro Wireless remains our top pick of the wireless mice.
 Thanks to sustained price drops, it’s much more affordable than it was at launch, and its specs and design still stand up against more recent competition.
 Which is to say, it’s wonderfully agile and super comfy to use, and at 80g it’s impressively lightweight as well (just not to the extent of the newer Logitech G Pro X Superlight 2 below).
-When you combine that featherlight nothingness with Logitech’s practically lag-free Lightspeed wireless tech and its brilliant Hero 16K sensor, the Pro Wireless is as hyper-competent a gaming mouse as it was in 2018.
+When you combine that featherlight nothingness with Logitech’s practically lag-free Lightspeed wireless and its brilliant Hero 16K sensor, the Pro Wireless is as hyper-competent a gaming mouse as it was in 2018.

-It may not have a central DPI button like every other gaming mouse on the planet (it’s actually on the bottom of the mouse, for some incomprehensible reason), but Logitech’s intuitive tool gives you plenty of flexibility when it comes to customising its various buttons to suit your gaming habits.
+It may not have a central DPI button like every other gaming mouse on the planet (it’s actually on the bottom of the mouse, for some incomprehensible reason), but Logitech’s intuitive Gaming Software tool gives you plenty of flexibility when it comes to customising its various buttons to suit your gaming habits.
 Whether you’re right or left-handed, you’ve got loads of options here, including being able to change your DPI or sensitivity setting on the fly for as long as you hold down your chosen button.

 The Pro Wireless is also one of the most tasteful gaming mice, design-wise.
 Its smooth, simple curves are accented by a single zone of RGB lighting over its G logo on the rear of the mouse, and that’s it.
 Not jaunty angles, no glossy flourishes; just good old-fashioned design that doesn’t make you want to blush with embarrassment every time another human being claps eyes on it.